-Balsamic- Mango Marinated Grilled Chicken
+Balsamic Mango Marinated Grilled Chicken

-4 boneless chicken breasts (pounded lightly to thin out if they are too thick)
+- 4 breasts (1½ to 2 pounds) boneless chicken (pounded lightly to thin out if they are too thick)

-1 cup mango nectar (see *Tips)
+- 1 cup mango nectar

-1/3 cup balsamic vinegar
+- ⅓ cup balsamic vinegar

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-1 1/2 tablespoons chopped fresh thyme
+- 1½ tablespoons chopped fresh thyme

-Kosher salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper, to taste

-1 large RIPE mango, peeled and chopped
+- 1 large RIPE mango, peeled and chopped

-additional thyme sprigs for garnish, if desired
+- additional thyme sprigs for garnish, if desired

-1. Combine chicken in a large zip bag with mango nectar, vinegar, olive oil and thyme- along with a generous sprinkle of salt and pepper.
+- Combine chicken in a large zip bag with mango nectar, vinegar, olive oil and thyme, along with a generous sprinkle of salt and pepper.
 Zip the bag closed and move the chicken around in the bag to coat with the marinade.
 Lie the bag flat in the refrigerator for at least one hour and up to 2 hours, turning the bag every so often to redistribute the marinade.

 - Drain the marinade from the chicken and grill about 4 minutes per side, or until the chicken is cooked through.

-3. Serve grilled chicken topped with chopped mango and thyme sprigs, if using.
+- Serve grilled chicken topped with chopped mango and thyme sprigs, if using.

 - Mango nectar can be found in your market's juice aisle.
 It comes in a can (same size as a soda can), and the most recognizable brand is Kerns.